Delayed sleep phase disorder: Prognosis

-Risk of relapse

 A strict schedule and good sleep hygiene are essential in maintaining any good effects of treatment.
 With treatment, some people with mild DSPD may sleep and function well with an earlier sleep schedule.
 Caffeine and other stimulant drugs to keep a person awake during the day may not be necessary and should be avoided in the afternoon and evening, in accordance with good sleep hygiene.
 A chief difficulty of treating DSPD is in maintaining an earlier schedule after it has been established.
 Inevitable events of normal life, such as staying up late for a celebration or deadline, or having to stay in bed with an illness, tend to reset the sleeping schedule to its intrinsic late times.

 Long-term success rates of treatment have seldom been evaluated.
 However, experienced clinicians acknowledge that DSPD is extremely difficult to treat.
 One study of 61 DSPD patients, with average sleep onset at about 3:00 am and average waking time of about 11:30 am, was followed with questionnaires to the subjects after a year.
 Good effect was seen during the six-week treatment with a large daily dose of melatonin.
 After ceasing melatonin use over 90% had relapsed to pre-treatment sleeping patterns within the year, 29% reporting that the relapse occurred within one week.
 The mild cases retained changes significantly longer than the severe cases.